OpenAssessItToolkit/openassessit/README.md

 2. The report creates images from elements listed in 'color-contrast', 'link-name', 'button-name', 'image-alt', 'input-image-alt', 'label', 'accesskeys', 'frame-title', 'duplicate-id', 'list', 'listitem', 'definition-list', 'dlitem'.

+3. If there is a failing element in a visibly hidden element, it will take a screen shot of the coordinates of the failing element.
+It does not know if the element is visible or not.
+As a result the screenshot will not always be what you expect it to be.
+Sometimes the screenshot being incorrect can be a helpful clue to debug the underlying problem.

-3. For websites that require an exceptionally large amount of resources, you may need go into Docker's 'Advanced' preferences and increase it's resources.
+4. For websites that require an exceptionally large amount of resources, you may need go into Docker's 'Advanced' preferences and increase it's resources.

 This project is only possible because of [ihadgraft](https://github.com/ihadgraft)'s generous donation of his expertise, time, and patience with [joelhsmith](https://github.com/joelhsmith) and our other contributers: